 Gregor Zens

-I am a affiliated with the International Institute for Applied Systems Analysis (IIASA), where I am part of the Population and Just Societies (POPJUS) program.
+I am affiliated with the International Institute for Applied Systems Analysis (IIASA), where I am part of the Population and Just Societies (POPJUS) program.
 Previously, I worked at the Bocconi Institute for Data Science and Analytics (BIDSA) with Daniele Durante and at the Institute for Statistics and Mathematics at WU Vienna with Sylvia Frühwirth-Schnatter.
 I obtained my PhD in economics with a focus on Bayesian econometrics at WU Vienna, under the supervision of Jésus Crespo Cuaresma and Sylvia Frühwirth-Schnatter and have also served as a statistical consultant for the International Bank of Reconstruction and Development and the International Finance Corporation within the World Bank Group.

 Research Focus